Children exposed to tobacco smoke could be at risk for high blood pressure

 There are a multitude of resources for smokers who want to quit, Wilson said, like nicotine replacement therapy and other medications.
 She said she believes the key to helping children not be exposed in the future is to reduce the overall smoking rate.

-If you or your child has high blood pressure, Wilson recommends you consult a primary care physician for guidance on treatment.
+If you or your child has high blood pressure, Wilson recommends you consult a primary care physician for guidance on tr